rsdoiel/antenna/snapshots.md

 date: 2025-03-31, from: Michael Tsai

-Ryan Christoffel (no release notes, no security, no developer): After initially listing watchOS 11.4 on its website as released, the site has since been updated to remove the update.
+Ryan Christoffel (release notes, security, developer): After initially listing watchOS 11.4 on its website as released, the site has since been updated to remove the update.
 It&#8217;s unknown when it will return.
-Previously: watchOS 11.3.1
+Previously: watchOS 11.3.1 Update (2025-04-01): Juli Clover: Apple today released watchOS 11.4[&#8230;] With watchOS 11.4, Apple has added an option for a Sleep [&#8230;]

 <br>